bcedu/ShutdownScheduler/README.md

 Download last release (zip file), extract files and enter to the folder where they where extracted.

 Install your application with the following commands:
-- mkdir build
+- `meson build --prefix=/usr`
-- cd build
+- `cd build`
-- cmake -DCMAKE_INSTALL_PREFIX=/usr ../
-- make
+- `ninja install`
-- sudo make install

-DO NOT DELETE FILES AFTER MANUAL INSTALLATION, THEY ARE NEEDED DURING UNINSTALL PROCESS

-### Python Script

-Download last release (zip file), extract files and enter to the folder where they where extracted.
-Then, run the script "cmake_installer.py" from its original location.
-It must be run as sudo:

-- sudo python3 cmake_installer.py

-This script simply does the same that you would have done in manual installation.
-So we give the same advice:

-DO NOT DELETE FILES AFTER INSTALLATION, THEY ARE NEEDED DURING UNINSTALL PROCESS

 ## Uninstall

 ### Uninstall with dpkg

-If you installed the program with the .deb file or through the elementary os store you can unsintall it with the following command:
+If you installed the program with the .deb file or through the elementary os store you can uninstall it with the following command:

 `dpkg -r com.github.bcedu.shutdownscheduler`

-### Elementary App Store
+### Uninstall from the elementary AppCenter

-Just go to store and click on uninstall :)
+Just go to AppCenter and click on uninstall :)

-### Manual Uninstall

-To uninstall your application, run the script "cmake_uninstaller.py" (in the folder where files where originally extracted for manual installation).

-It must be run as sudo:
-- sudo python3 cmake_uninstaller.py